iustin/corydalis/README.md

 collections of RAW and processed pictures.
 I wrote it as I'm not able to keep post-processing up with the amount of RAW pictures I take;
 additionally there is a lot of cruft accumulating over time.
-Corydalis should be independent of the actual file types and the program used to process the raw files, although maybe I do make some assumptions and I'm just not aware of it.
+Corydalis should be mostly independent of the actual file types and the program used to process the raw files, although maybe I do make some assumptions and I'm just not aware of it; its only requirement is that ImageMagick (used to generate the downscaled images for web viewing) supports the "processed" image format (which in the vast majority of cases will be JPEG, so the point is moot).

-See the `INSTALL.md` file for how to quickly run and see Corydalis' output; it doesn't change anything on the filesystem, it simply reports state, so there's no damage to be done even if run with a wrong configuration.
+See the `INSTALL.md` file for how to quickly run and see Corydalis' output; the application only writes to its own `static/tmp` directory and the 'cachedir' directory as specified in the configuration files.
+Pointing that key to an initially empty directory ensures that it will not clobber anything.

 The application itself is a web server - the allowed users are stored in an sqlite database in the `db/` directory - and is designed to be